ericlifts/CSUNMapGame/README.md

 # CSUNMapGame
-A map game of CSUN using googled map api.
+A map game of CSUN using googles map api.